AldaronLau/zoitei/src/vowels.md

 ### Similar sounds

 "ú" is similar to "ý".
-To know the difference say the word "wonderful"; written as "uàndyrful".  "ú" is lower pitched and longer than "ý", and "ú" is closer to the front of the mouth than "ý".
+To know the difference say the word "wonderful"; written as "uiandyrful" or "uàndyrful".  "ú" is lower pitched and longer than "ý", and "ú" is closer to the front of the mouth than "ý".

 "ei" is similar to "ey".  "ey" can be thought of as a more nasal version of "ei", while "ei" is softer.
 Similarly, "eu" is the more nasal version of "eo",